 Wedding bells rang over and over again across New York State yesterday as same-sex couples tied the knot.
 Since New York now allows gay marriage – it’s becoming a destination for engaged couples!
 This reminds me of my own destination wedding in Puerto Rico and all the work that goes into planning an “away wedding.”
+It’s just as important to make sure that yourselves enjoy your hen and stag do’s!
+You’ll only get these once!

 Sure some people will love you for having your wedding in a tropical or fun destination – but be prepared for some naysayers.
 Once you get over that and settle on your guest list there is a lot of planning ahead of you.
 Staying organized when planning one of the biggest events of your life is key.
 Otherwise you’ll be a stressed out mess and miss out on all the fun stuff!